 Who should get the HPV vaccine?

-The HPV9 vaccine is provided free to girls and boys in grade 6.
+The HPV9 vaccine is provided free to all students in grade 6.

-Boys (born in 2006 or later) and girls who did not get the vaccine in grade 6 remain eligible for free HPV vaccine if they start their vaccine series before their 19th birthday and complete it before their 26th birthday.
+Males (born in 2005 or later) and females who did not get the vaccine in grade 6 remain eligible for free HPV vaccine if they start their vaccine series before their 19th birthday and complete it before their 26th birthday.

 The HPV9 vaccine is also provided free to individuals 9 to 26 years of age who are: